lihaoyi/workbench/readme.md

 - mutations to global javascript objects

 Nonetheless, for the bulk of javascript libraries these limitations are acceptable.
 As long as you're not doing anything too crazy, `updateBrowsers` but should suffice for most applications.

+You can force the clean-up-and-reboot to happen from the browser via the shortcut Ctrl-Alt-Shift-Enter if you simply wish to reset the browser to a clean state.

 -------